 Tatia … taught EFL, EAP and ESP at a number of higher and further education institutions in London and is now a lecturer & researcher at the Avans University of Applied Sciences in Breda (NL).
 In 2013, Tatia founded a successful not-for-profit project called The Little English Library (www.littlelibrary.nl) which supports young English Language learners, speakers, and primary teachers in the Netherlands.
 The Little English Library project was short listed for a British Council ELTons Award in 2016 and for the School Library Inspiration Award in 2015.

 Sandie … has lived and worked in Portugal since 1987 and is a researcher at Nova University Lisbon.
-She has over 30 years of experience as a teacher, teacher educator, author and educational consultant specialising in early years language education (ages 3 – 10 years).
-Sandie regularly presents and writes about Picturebooks and is presently doing some very exciting research on Picturebooks for intercultural citizenship education.
-Her blog, Picturebooks in ELT (active from 2010 to 2014), promotes the use and understanding of Picturebooks with language learners of all ages.
+She has over 30 years of experience as a teacher, teacher educator, author and educational consultant, specialising in early years language education (ages 3 – 10 years).
+Sandie regularly researches, writes and presents about picturebooks and was the coordinator of ICEPELL (2019 – 2022), an Erasmus+ project about picturebooks for Intercultural Citizenship Education.
+Her blog, Picturebooks in ELT (active from 2010 to 2014), promotes the use and understanding of picturebooks with language learners of all ages.
 She is co-founder of the Children’s Literature in English Language Education e-journal (CLELEjournal) and was co-editor from 2013 to 2019.